Intuition and decision-making: Comparison to other decision-making styles

 Intuitive decision-making can be contrasted with deliberative decision-making, which is based on cognitive factors like beliefs, arguments, and reasons, commonly referred to as one's explicit knowledge.
 Intuitive decision-making is based on implicit knowledge relayed to the conscious mind at the point of decision through affect or unconscious cognition.
 Some studies also suggest that intuitive decision-making relies more on the mind's parallel processing functions, while deliberative decision-making relies more on sequential processing.

+A review of the current understanding of intuitive decision-making in sports focuses on how intuition develops in dynamic sports.
+Emphasizing the fact that despite much extensive research, the result of intuitive decision-making remains controversial and not fully understood.
+They imply that some believe that intuition develops unconsciously, without any form of deliberate thought, while various other individuals stress the role of deliberate cognitive processes in the formation of intuition in the mind.
+This debate extends to fields like sports psychology.
+There are contrasting views on how intuitive decision-making can be cultivated in sports, exploring the dual-process theory, which asserts that both systematic (deliberative) and heuristic (intuitive) processes contribute to intuitive decision-making.
+A key aspect of this question is the kind of role that deliberative processes have on the development of intuition.
+In cognitive psychology, there is a recognition that intuition is not purely automatic or unconscious.
+It is suggested that it may occur from deliberative thinking that over time becomes internalized through experience and practice.
+This uses conscious effort initially, which, later, becomes automatic as patterns are identified and understood.
+However, the relationship between deliberation (thoughtful analysis) and intuition (gut feelings) is still widely debated.

 Prevalence of intuitive judgment and measurement of use

 Although people use intuitive and deliberative decision-making modes interchangeably, individuals value the decisions they make more when they are allowed to make them using their preferred style.
 This specific kind of regulatory fit is referred to as decisional fit.
 The emotions people experience after a decision is made tend to be more pleasant when the preferred style is used, regardless of the decision outcome.
 Some studies suggest that the mood with which the subject enters the decision-making process can also affect the style they choose to employ: sad people tend to be more deliberative, while people in a happy mood rely more on intuition.

 The Preference for Intuition and Deliberation Scale developed by Coralie Bestch in 2004 measures propensity toward intuitiveness.
 The scale defines preference for intuition as tendency to use affect ("gut-feel") as a basis for decision-making instead of cognition.
 The Myers-Briggs Type Indicator is also sometimes used.